 The Environmental Justice Oral History Project (EJOHP) is a practice of joyful, resilience-based storytelling.
-This collection of oral histories, community-oriented articles, audio conversations, intentionality research, and thought-provoking events represents a two-year effort to collect, preserve, archive, and showcase the experiences and personal histories of environmental justice in the U.S. South.
+This collection of oral histories, community-oriented articles, audio conversations, intentionality research, and thought-provoking events represents a multi-year effort to collect, preserve, archive, and showcase the experiences and personal histories of environmental justice in the U.S. South.

 The EJOHP is a multi-dimensional storytelling program that aims to elevate and uplift the personal experiences and narratives of historically underserved populations with regard to environmental justice.
 This project hopes to document a history of environmental experiences in the American South – injustices and place-based pleasures – through communal storytelling, adding a humanist and documentary perspective on environmental issues while advocating for just, equitable, and anti-racist solutions.